martinos/blog/content/blog/replacing_strong_params.md

 #                to_filter: ""}}
 ```

 Instead of using the `filter_hash` function, we can define the `hash_of` function which takes a `fields` and a `hash` param.
-The `fields` param is a hash that maps each key you want to keep to a function to be applied to the corresponding value in the params hash.
-The `hash` is the params hash to apply the filter.
+The `fields` param is a hash that maps each key you want to keep to a function that will be applied to the corresponding value in the params hash.
+The `hash` param correspond to the hash be filtered.

 Here is the definition